jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 });
 ```

-_Voilà!_ We"ve won our struggle against relentless authentication: no more workarounds in our test code & the road to test automation is free.
+_Voilà!_ We've won our struggle against relentless authentication: no more workarounds in our test code & the road to test automation is free.

 </details>